openwashdata/cbssuitabilityhaiti/README.md

 | datasets      | character     | Dataset in mWater that point is part of, including organizaiton that is responsible for data |
 | geometry      | list          | Geospatial data of the different access points that were added to mWater                     |

-A small visualisation of this data set
+Below is a map of the water points in this dataset.

 <div class="figure" style="text-align: center">